-A machine consists of many sub systems working together to perform a certain task.
-The information from the electronic devices are retrieved from the machine sub systems as binary code.
-All this information is presented in a user readable formatthrough a display device.
-The display technology has seen a rapid growth in the past few decades from the old CRT (Cathode Ray Tube) displays to the presently in demand LCD (Liquid Crystal Display) and LED (Light Emitting Diode) displays.
-The LCDs and LEDs consists of two dimensional arrays of individual display units (pixels) whose number to size of display determines the clarity of the display (resolution).
+A machine consists of many sub-systems working together to perform a certain task.
+The information from the electronic devices is retrieved from the machine sub-systems as binary code.
+All this information is presented in a user-readable format through a display device.
+The display technology has seen rapid growth in the past few decades from the old CRT (Cathode Ray Tube) displays to the presently in demand LCD (Liquid Crystal Display) and LED (Light Emitting Diode) displays.
+The LCDs and LEDs consist of two dimensional arrays of individual display units (pixels) whose number to size of display determines the clarity of the display (resolution).
 These display units which we encounter on a daily basis (LCDs and LEDs) are pixel based display systems where these individual pixels form an image by combining individual colors.
-The colors are formed by different intensities of the primarycolors RGB (Red, Green and Blue) or CMYK (Cyan, Magenta, Yellow and Black) combinations.
+The colors are formed by different intensities of the primary colors RGB (Red, Green and Blue) or CMYK (Cyan, Magenta, Yellow and Black) combinations.
 But these technologies have a poor reputation when it comes to image quality, weight and power consumption when they need to be considered for application in wearable technology.

 The advent of virtual and augmented reality has seen a requirement for a display device which is more suitable for visual interaction.
 A wide field of view, which can be achieved in a pixel based display by either making a curved display or a curved lens, but this would just be increasing the cost which would just discourage this tech to take off commercially.
 The VRD would scale down (to a great extent) the size of the display while giving better quality images along with an immersive experience.
 It would alsooffer a more personal viewing experience which would be not just a luxury but a necessity in certain applications such as in surgical practices.
 So, what better way to view images than through the biological way in which eyes receive direct light from our surrounding environment